Information for Contributors

 Quotations and Extracts: Quotations and extracts from other works are handled in one of two ways, depending on length.

 Long quotations: For a quotation of 100 words or more (an extract), use a block formation; that is, set it off from the rest of the text.
-Omit the quotation marks and indent the entire extract (and omit the paragraph indentation in the first line).
+Omit the quotation marks and indent the entire extract (omitting the paragraph indentation in the first line).
 Leave an extra line of space above and below the quotation.
 The font size and style should be the same as the body of the manuscript (12 pt Times New Roman).
+The citation should include author, date, and the source page number.
 Place the citation at the end of the quotation in square brackets, not parentheses, and place the final punctuation after the closing bracket: [Hedren 2010, 345].

 Figures—tables, charts, images, maps, photographs: Authors are strongly encouraged to illustrate their work with tables, figures, maps, and photographs.
-Please identify all illustrations as figures and number consecutively throughout the manuscript (Figure 1: The Cost for 2010; Figure 2: The Cost for 2011, etc.) All figures should be referred to within the text.
-For example, “As Figure 1 illustrates” and “Global emissions rose in 2009 (Figure 5).”
+Please identify all illustrations as figures and numbers consecutively throughout the manuscript (Figure 1: The Cost for 2010; Figure 2: The Cost for 2011, etc.) All tables and figures should be referred to within the text.
+For example, “Global emissions rose in 2009 (Figure 5).”
 For tables of data that might be of value to only a few readers, authors should consider indicating that the data is available on request from the author.
-Tables and figures must be referred to in the text.

-Types of Images: Authors should submit any figures in electronic form.
-It is preferable that photographs, illustrations, maps, charts, and other, similar images be submitted in JPG format (JPG works best for images with gradients such as photographs), but PNG forms may also be submitted (line drawings should be at least 600 ppi; halftone or gray-scale figures should be at least 300 ppi) or EPS (with fonts embedded) format.
+Types of Images: Authors should submit any figures in electronic form as images.
+It is preferable that illustrations, maps, charts, and other, similar images be submitted in PNG format (line drawings should be at least 600 ppi; halftone or gray-scale figures should be at least 300 ppi).
 Color figures must be at least 300 ppi.
+JPG format works best for photographs and other images with gradients), but PNG forms may also be submitted or EPS (with fonts embedded) format.

-Tables are required to be in Word or Excel so that the editorial office will be able to manipulate them for formatting purposes and should not duplicate data also provided in other figures or in the text.
+Tables are required to be in Word or Excel and should not duplicate data that are also provided in other figures or in the text.

-Figure Legends or Captions: Table and figure captions/legends should make them understandable without reference to the text.
-Please use Times New Roman for the Figure captions.
-We prefer that you provide figure captions together on a separate page; however, we will accept captions typed above the Figures, as long as they are not incorporated within the Figure image.
+Figure Legends or Captions: Captions/legends should make tables and figures understandable without reference to the text.
+Please use Times New Roman for the captions.
+Numbered titles should be typed above the Figures, as long as they are not incorporated within the image.

 Wood, A. 1999.
 Kant’s Ethical Thought.
 Cambridge: Cambridge University Press.